thadguidry/respec/conformance.md

 # `conformance`

-When present, a section with id `conformance` tells ReSpec to add the standard boilerplate to the document:
+When present, a section with id `conformance` tells ReSpec to add the standard boilerplate to the document.

 The author can add any additional conformance clause(s) which will follow this boilerplate.